 Over-the-counter painkillers like ibuprofen and aspirin may seem a great way to alleviate soreness and pain after a particularly vigorous run or strength training session.
 These nonsteroidal anti-inflammatory drugs, or NSAIDS, suppress inflammation, but recent studies published in the Emergency Medical Journal and The Proceedings of the National Academy of Sciences have found this may not be without consequence.
 When combined with exercise, they may overwork the kidneys and impede the muscles’ recovery.

 Unfortunately, ibuprofen and similar drugs have a long relationship with athletes, especially those engaging in more strenuous activities like marathon running.
-Some studies have found that more than 75% of long-distance runners rely on NSAIDS to blunt the strain of training and competitions.
+Some studies have found that more than 75% of long-distance runners rely on anti-inflammatory medications (NSAIDS) as a form of pain meds to blunt the strain of training and competitions.

 A team from Stanford University began investigating the true impact of NSAIDS after it was found that those that take them may still experience muscle soreness.